bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is the data representation of the objects that comprise the structure and content of a document on the web
 2. What is an event?
+events are "things" that happen to HTML elements
 3. What is an event listener?
+The EventListener interface represents an object that can handle an event dispatched by an EventTarget object.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we can use the array methods to loop through the array
 5. What is a component?
+Components are the building block that can be reused in a website or application
 ### Git Set up

 * [ ] Fork the project into your GitHub user account